alandekok/jlibtool/README.md

   http://svn.apache.org/repos/asf/apr/apr/trunk/build/jlibtool.c

 it was then modified to fix a number of incompatibilities with GNU Libtool.
-It has been used to build a large project (100's of C files, loadable modules, cross-platform).
+It has been used to build large projects (100's of C files, loadable modules, cross-platform).

 ## Build

-There is no `configure` script, as none is needed.
-There is no `Makefile`, as none is needed.
-Jlibtool is written using Posix / C functions that are available on all modern operating systems.
+There is no `configure` script.
+None is needed.
+There is no `Makefile`.
+None is needed.
+Jlibtool is written using functions that are available on all modern operating systems.

-Instead, just use `make`, which is smart enough to figure out how to build it:
+Just use `make`, which is smart enough to figure out how to build C
+programs:

     $ make